Gas Leaks & Pipelines: Ongoing Action

 In an effort to change the conversation around the risks of "natural" gas, Mothers Out Front has been raising awareness by drawing attention to leaks in natural gas pipelines.
 This page tells the story of our ongoing campaign.

-On October 27-28, 2018, we will work together to tag 205 UNREPAIRED gas leaks in Arlington, to raise awareness of the dangers of methane gas, and to demand that the utilities "Fix the Leaks First!"
-This effort builds on our previous campaign in 2016, in which we tagged 177 gas leaks in Arlington.
+On October 27-28, 2018, we tagged 205 UNREPAIRED gas leaks in Arlington, to raise awareness of the dangers of methane gas, and to demand that the utilities "Fix the Leaks First!"
+This effort built on our previous campaign in 2016, in which we tagged 177 gas leaks in Arlington.

 Making the news: ACMi news from October 20, 2016 includes a few-minute segment (skip to 06:30 in this video) on our gas leaks tagging launch.